'Wahala' as Ikorodu Bois use corn, broom, others to recreate Asake's O2 show

-Asake: Ikorodu Bois Use Corn, Strange Shoes, Broom, Buckets, Others to Recreate Singer’s O2 Arena Performance
+Asake: Ikorodu Bois Use Corn, Shoes, Broom, Buckets, Others to Recreate Singer’s O2 Arena Performance

 - As YBNL star Asake continues to trend over his recent O2 Arena sold-out concert, Nigerian young mimickers Ikorodu Bois have caused a buzz with a remake